 Key Factors in Considering Cesarean Birth:

-Several key factors can influence the choice of a cesarean vs. vaginal delivery.
+Several key factors can influence the choice of cesarean vs. vaginal delivery.

 These factors include: